AswinAK/BlueMixImageSorter/README.md

 #BlueMix Image Sorter
+Image sorting application built at the 2016 HackNC Hackathon

 ##What it does
 This is a simple java desktop application that can organize your photo album by sorting them into categories.